The Fight Under the Fight in a Relationship

 The dishes.
 The phone.
 The tone.
 The calendar.
 The late reply.
 The forgotten errand.
 The weekend plan.
 Each argument looks separate on the surface, but underneath it, the same emotional question keeps asking to be answered.

-Why the surface topic takes over
+Why the surface topic keeps changing

 Surface topics are easier to argue about because they look concrete.